 In this regard, the identification of the main skills needed was carried out.
 The results obtained using the Q methodology and regarding the opinions of stakeholders', three groups were identified: The first one was "The Environmental management stakeholders", who considered as important Innovation skills (Statement 6), Networking, IT, and language skills.
-The second group was "The Environmental impacts assessment" and "Knowledge in management of natural resources".
-The Third group was " The Strategic and innovative stakeholders" who considered as important "Strategic and leadership skills".
+The second group was "The Environmentally conscious stakeholders", who considered as important "Knowledge in environmental impacts assessment" and "Knowledge in management of natural resources".
+The Third group was "The Strategic and innovative stakeholders" who considered as important "Strategic and leadership skills" and, finally, "Technical skills".